openvinotoolkit/model_server/docs/shape_batch_size_and_layout.md

 # Batch Processing in OpenVINO&trade; Model Server

 - `batch_size` parameter is optional.
-By default, is accepted the batch size derived from the model.
+By default, is the batch size is derived from the model.
 It is set by the model optimizer tool.
 - When that parameter is set to numerical value, it is changing the model batch size at service start up.
 It accepts also a value `auto` - this special phrase make the served model to set the batch size automatically based on the incoming data at run time.
 - Each time the input data change the batch size, the model is reloaded.
 It might have extra response delay for the first request.